-Joseph diGenova not joining Trump's legal team regarding the Mueller probe
+Trump not bringing on attorney diGenova just days after his hiring was announced

-(CNN)President Donald Trump's attorney Jay Sekulow announced Sunday that Joseph diGenova and Victoria Toensing will not join Trump's legal team for the Russia probe.
+(CNN)President Donald Trump's attorney announced Sunday that a veteran Washington husband-and-wife legal duo will not join Trump's team handling the Russia probe.

 The announcement on Sunday came as Trump insisted on Twitter he was not having a hard time assembling a legal team for the Russia probe, and after CNN reported on Friday that diGenova and Toensing's roles in the legal team were still in question.

-Two sources previously told CNN that there was concern about diGenova and Toensing's conflicts.
-The pair make up a husband-and-wife legal team, and two sources noted that Toensing represents clients who are connected to the special counsel probe led by former FBI Director Robert Mueller.
+Two sources previously told CNN that there was concern about diGenova and Toensing's conflicts, and sources told CNN some members of the President's legal team had opposed their hiring.
+Two sources also noted that Toensing represents clients who are connected to the special counsel probe led by former FBI Director Robert Mueller.
+Toensing had gotten conflict waivers from her clients, CNN has previously reported.

-Sekulow announced last Monday that diGenova would be joining the legal team, and sources told CNN that both diGenova and Toensing met with Trump on Thursday.
-That same day, Trump's lead lawyer, John Dowd, resigned from Trump's personal legal team in the Russia investigation.
+When asked what other legal issues besides the Mueller probe the couple could help Trump with, a source familiar with the matter told CNN there were myriad issues, like emoluments, in which they would lend a hand.

 The possibility of diGenova's hire attracted widespread attention to the legal figure's brash comments about the Russia investigation, including the assertion that Trump had been "framed" by FBI and Justice Department officials.